 - Davros is seemingly killed again, not that anyone expects him to stay dead.

 - Rose is convinced by the Metacrisis Doctor to spend her life with him.

 - Donna's brain is wiped of ever knowing the Doctor.
 Due to the human brain not being big enough to store the knowledge of a Time Lord, if she somehow remembers him, she will die.

 - Of the Doctor's companions on Earth at this time who have faced the Fell Saltshakers, we know that Sarah Jane, Rose, Jack and Martha survived and Donna too (minus her memories).
 What were the other 20th century Earth companions (many of whom were confirmed to be active as of the fourth series of The Sarah Jane Adventures) doing?

 - We never exactly find what happened on the other planets the Daleks stole.
-However a comic-strip later that year, The Forgotten, does give some information about what happened on one of the worlds.
+However, a comic later that year, The Forgotten, gave some information about what happened on one of the worlds.

-- Where's the Kaboom?: The Doctor and his companions helplessly watch in horror while Davros laughs in glee as the reality bomb painstakingly ticks down to 1.
+- The Doctor and his companions helplessly watch in horror while Davros laughs in glee as the reality bomb painstakingly ticks down to 1.
 Then... nothing happens.

 - You Are Not Alone: Sarah Jane reminds the Doctor:Sarah Jane: You know, you act like such a lonely man, but look at you!
 You've got the biggest family on Earth!